-Jola Diones-Mamangun, (pic Right) head of the Philippines IAWRT chapter, crafted Narrowcast Radio in the aftermath of Typhoon Haiyan.
+Jola Diones-Mamangun, (pic right) head of the Philippines IAWRT chapter, worked on establishing narrowcast radio in the aftermath of Typhoon Haiyan.
 The notorious typhoon was a devastating disaster for the Philippines that left survivors without hope, fearful of the unknown and anxious.
 “Over two thousand people are said to have died in the typhoon rampage that engulfed the country in 2018.”
 (Reuters)

 Life after devastating disaster is empty, communities need to get together in one trusted voice to rebuild amidst anxiety and despair.
-Jola, under the IAWRT banner, formed narrowcast radio to mobilize affected communities, with the Disaster Preparedness Response Radio project which aimed to create a trusted voice to talk and to listen to each other about their sharedexperiences after the disaster, how best they could work together to live again and how they could minimize the disaster effect during subsequent disasters.
-Despite challenges, the Narrowcast Radio, has slowly created positivity among typhoon survivors.
+Jola, under the IAWRT banner, formed narrowcast radio to mobilize affected communities, with the Disaster Preparedness Response Radio project which aimed to create a trusted arena to talk and to listen to each other about their shared experiences after the disaster; look at how best they could work together to live again and how they could minimize the disaster effect during subsequent disasters.
+Despite challenges, the narrowcast radio has slowly created positivity among typhoon survivors.

-Olivia Tumanjong, formerly of IAWRT Cameroon, (pc above left) shared her experience with the role of community radio in disaster prone areas drawing examples from her home country.
-She says community radio is critical immediately after a disaster, but after a short while they face stiff competition from commercial radio stations, making it hard to break-ever and they are forced to close.
-This leaves communities helpless since they have nodirect control over so-called community radio and have no stake in the content aired.
+Olivia Tumanong, formerly of IAWRT Cameroon, shared her experience with the role of community radio in disaster prone areas drawing examples from her home country.
+She says community radio is critical, immediately after a disaster, but after a short while they face stiff competition from commercial radio stations, making it hard to break-even financially and they are forced to close.
+This leaves communities helpless since they end up having no direct control over so-called community radio and have no stake in the content aired.

-This article’s author, Nankwanga Eunice Kasirye, from the Uganda chapter of IAWRT, (pc laft wth Josephne Karani Kenya Capter head) shared the need to revive traditional media of communications among communities for mobilization since modern media are abused by opportunists.
+This article’s author, Nankwanga Eunice Kasirye, from the Uganda chapter of IAWRT (pc left wth Kanya IAWRT head Josephne Karani) shared the need to revive traditional media communications among communities for mobilization, since modern media outlets are abused by opportunists.
 Communities do not trust modern media because of the contradictions in their coverage.
 Traditional media, such as drumming, would easily speak to people and earn their trust in times of emergency.

-Panelists also include Susan Raybuck of KWVH-LP/94.1 FM Wimberley Valley Radio, Texas. (above Right) Like the Philippine situation, this low-powered radio was set up in the aftermath of a national disaster.
-Memorial Day weekend floods destroyed over 400 homes, damaged hundreds more and eight people died in the major flooding disaster which spanned multiple countries.
+Panelists also included Susan Raybuck of KWVH-LP/94.1 FM Wimberley Valley Radio, Texas.
+Like the Philippines situation, this low-powered radio was set up in the aftermath of a national disaster.
+The 2015 Memorial Day weekend floods destroyed over 400 homes, damaged hundreds more and killed eight people in a major flooding disaster which spanned multiple counties.

-Violet Gonda, of Zimbabwe and President of IAWRT, highlighted the Disaster Preparedness Response Radio Model as an IAWRT initiative to empower communities to participate in carving out their own pressing problems at the time, create their own medium of communication, and discuss possible solutions together for a way forward.
-Violet encouraged the audience to make use of IAWRT expertise, including a booklet on the Philippines Radio Experience for empowering their communities to build their own medium of communications to shield themselves fromthe adverse effects of disasters.
+Violet Gonda, of Zimbabwe and President of IAWRT, highlighted the Philippines Disaster Preparedness Response Radio model as an IAWRT initiative to empower communities to participate in carving out their own interpretation of pressing problems at the time, to create their own medium of communication, and discuss possible solutions together for a way forward.
+Violet encouraged the audience to make use of IAWRT expertise, including a booklet on the Philippines Radio Experience for empowering their communities to build their own medium of communications to shield themselves from the adverse effects of disasters.